-Buying a car can be daunting — there are just so many different types of vehicles to choose from these days.
+Buying a family-friendly car can be daunting — there are just so many different types of vehicles to choose from these days.
 When choosing a car, you need to determine what the most important features are for your family.
 Do you want the safest car?
 One with the latest technology?
 One that gets the best gas mileage?
-To help you navigate through the many car dealerships you may venture out to, we combed through several “Best of” lists to compile our own top picks for family-friendly vehicles.
+To help you navigate through the many car dealerships you may venture out to, we combed through several “Best of” lists to compile our own top picks for family-friendly cars.

 Compact SUV: Honda CR-V